 Often the lead partner on financial issues was the husband, but wives didn’t necessarily agree with that analysis.
-Fifty-four percent of husbands believed they’re the primary contact with an advisor, but only 20% of wives agreed with that.
-Forty-five percent of wives believed they participated in every interaction with a financial advisor, but only 38% of husbands thought so.
+Fifty-four percent of husbands believed they’re the primary contact with an advisor, but only 20 percent of wives agreed with that.
+Forty-five percent of wives believed they participated in every interaction with a financial advisor, but only 38 percent of husbands thought so.

 Closing these information gap between members of a couple and between advisors and their couple is crucial for advisors.
-“If you understand what contributes to the couple conundrum you can create a more robust discussion and close connection with clients, “Pedigo told ThinkAdvisor.
+“If you understand what contributes to the couple conundrum you can create a more robust discussion and close connection with clients, “Pedigo told our sister site, ThinkAdvisor.

 But often advisors were found to “give one member of the couple more status: the male,” the survey found.

 For example, advisors “significantly underestimate the number of wives who take charge in the hiring process,” and “overestimate the number of husbands who take on the hiring job,” according to the survey.
-While 17% of investor couples reported that the wife did the hiring, only 10% of advisors thought so.
-Thirty-three percent of investors said the husband did the hiring, but 40% of advisors reported that.
+While 17 percent of investor couples reported that the wife did the hiring, only 10 percent of advisors thought so.
+Thirty-three percent of investors said the husband did the hiring, but 40 percent of advisors reported that.

 And advisors tended to know more about the male partner than the female partner of a couple.

 In a twist on the legendary Newlywed Game, the survey tested advisors about their knowledge of the individuals within couples.
-While 74% said they knew the expected retirement age of the husband, only 16% knew that information about the wife.
-Fifty-four percent knew what charities the husband supported, but only 13% had that information about the wife.
+While 74 percent said they knew the expected retirement age of the husband, only 16 percent knew that information about the wife.
+Fifty-four percent knew what charities the husband supported, but only 13 percent had that information about the wife.
 The percentages were even lower for unmarried clients in a relationship.

 “Getting to know these couples goes beyond the financial background,” said Pedigo.”It’s important for the advisor to make sure the couple sees them as working for the couple and its individuals.”

-To that end, TIAA-CREF has developed a trademarked program called Get Closer: Solving the Couples Conundrum, which include five tactics to build better relationships with couple clients.
+To that end, TIAA-CREF has developed a trademarked program called Get Closer: Solving the Couples Conundrum, which includes five tactics to build better relationships with couple clients.
 These five tactics are:

 Tactic #1: When you ask, really listen